Yu-Lab-Genomics/scPIT/README.md

 All hyperparameters for the training process have been pre-defined in the source code, and the training requires only the file path of the pre-processed dataset as input.

 ## Interpretation
-The scPIT interpretability analysis utilizes the DeepLIFT method based on backpropagation, the source code is provided in Jupyter Notebook `./03.interpretation/Vis_IndividualEmbed.ipynb.ipynb` and `./03.interpretation/DeepLIFT.ipynb`.
+The scPIT interpretability analysis utilizes the DeepLIFT method based on backward propagation, the source code is provided in Jupyter Notebook `./03.interpretation/Vis_IndividualEmbed.ipynb.ipynb` and `./03.interpretation/DeepLIFT.ipynb`.